Apostle John’s Three Letters . . . 1 John 2:12–17

 John breaks into three parts "everything in the world."
 First, the reference to "lust of the flesh" probably doesn't refer simply to carnal or sensual desire or behavior (lustfulness or promiscuity).
 The term is probably related to the Jewish context that looks at the nature of man as a whole, every desire of human beings as human beings: all that meets their wants and needs.
 Some such desires would be sensual, carnal, and vulgar while others would be unobjectionable.

-The second part, referencing "lust of the eyes," more likely suggest that it's through the eyes that the above-referenced character traits are made visible and desirous.
+The second part, referencing "lust of the eyes," more likely suggests that it's through the eyes that the above-referenced character traits are made visible and desirous.
 Such desires aren't merely human desires; they're related to one’s awareness of one’s surroundings, that is, the conscious part of human nature that focuses on sinful cravings for what can be seen, which can lead to covetousness.

 And the third part is "the pride of life," which the NET Bible translates as "the arrogance produced by material possessions."
 Here, the material security of one’s life and possessions produces a boastful overconfidence.
 People who think they have enough wealth and property to protect them and ensure security have no need for God.

-In this passage's closing verse, the author reminds his readers that everything in the world is short-lived and momentary, and that "whoever does the will of God" is the genuine Christian, in contrast to the opponents who'd worshiped in Ephesian house churches, loved the world, and have gone out into the world.
-In effect, for many people the world, which is momentary, is passing away with all its desires.
+In this passage's closing verse, the author reminds his readers that everything in the world is short-lived and momentary, and that "whoever does the will of God" is the genuine Christian, in contrast to the opponents who'd worshiped in Ephesian house churches, loved the world, and had gone out into the world.
+In effect, for many people, the world, which is momentary, is passing away with all its desires.
 At its end, the world and worldly desires will have passed away.

 From a practical standpoint, in contrast to the opponents, the Elder wants his readers to continue to appreciate the significance of Christ's earthly life and ministry that's based upon obedience.
 This obedience to God must acknowledge a requisite need for a spiritual dimension in one’s life, contrasted to an opponents' purely human perspective.
 Consequently, “whoever does the will of God” is the believer; it's in the doing of God’s will obediently, especially to the new/old command to “love one another” within the Christian community, that the believer demonstrates that he or she is indeed a genuine Christian.
 Such obedience, according to the author, provides true believers with an unlimited amount of personal assurance while "living forever."